 How To Prepare

 - Medicines that help your vertigo.
+Check with your doctor about stopping any other medicines you are taking.

 - Sedatives and tranquilizers.